MicrosoftDX/nether/documentation/overview.md

 ## Introduction - What is Nether?

-Nether is a project composed of reusable set of bluiding blocks, projects, services and best practices designed for Gaming workloads on Azure.
-We have worked with several gaming partners, from indie developers to AAA studios, alltrying to solve the same problem.
-We have learned that there are hardly new games coming out without a backend for player management, leader boards and analytics purposes.
+In working with gaming partners, from indie developers to AAA studios, we have realized they are often trying to solve common problems.
+There are hardly any new games that don't require a backend for player management, leader boards and analytics purposes. **Nether** is a project composed of reusable set of building blocks, projects, services and best practices designed to support these commong gaming workloads on [Microsoft Azure](http://azure.microsoft.com).

-Nether is a set of reusable components that leverage the power of the Microsoft Azure cloud that will be beneficial for many game developers.

 ## Features

-- Player Management; a solution to administrate, authenticate and authorize players of your game
+- Player Management; a solution authenticate, authorize, and administrate players
 - Leader Boards; a building block that implement basic leaderboard functionality
-- Analytics; a building block to collect, analyze and react to incoming game events
+- Analytics; a mechanism to collect, analyze and react to incoming game events
 - Unity client SDK

 ## Benefits

-- For the game developer, the services will hide all the complexity of dealing with player management, leader boards and game analytics.
-Once the service is deployed, all you needs to do is interact with a REST API or leverage the Client SDK with Unity
+- Rapid Development; Nether services will hide the complexity of dealing with player management, leader boards and game analytics.
+Once the service is deployed, simply interact with REST based API or leverage the Unity Client SDK
-- Reliability, the services a built on top of Microsoft Azure leveraging the robust infrastructure
+- Reliability; Nether services are built on top of the enterprise quality infrastructure provided by Microsoft Azure
-- Performance, is a key technical requirement that is take in consideration from the start of the project.
-With Microsoft Azure available in many physical locations across the world your services are always near your players
+- Performance; a key technical requirement taken into consideration from the start of the project.
+Additionally, Microsoft Azure is available in many locations across the world, ensuring your services are always near your players
-- Scalability.
-Nether leverage the scaling facilities of Microsoft Azure.
-You can start small, and scale easily with the populairty of your game rises
+- Scalability; Nether leverages the scaling capabilities of Microsoft Azure.
+You can start small, and scale easily as the populairty of your game rises

 ## Scenarios